Nikolas Martelaro

 Colophon

 This webpage is styled using Tufte CSS.
 The font used is ET Book.
-Content is authored by Nikolas Martelaro with support from Microsoft Copilot and GitHub Copilot.
+Content is authored by Nikolas Martelaro with support from Microsoft Copilot, GitHub Copilot, and Cursor using Anthropic's Claude 3.7 Sonnet.